whatsyourask/basics-of-pwn/content/security-techniques/security-techniques.md

 ## Non-Executable Stack(NX)

-Prevents the attacker from jumping to the shellcode within the stack.
+Prevents the attacker from jumping to the shellcode within the stack by disabling execution of the stack.
 I disabled it before with an option of the compiler: `-z execstack`.
 Thus, it makes the stack executable or, in other words, it allows you to execute the content of the stack.

 Let's try our stack-overflow exploit that we did before.